-- Established safety practices and procedures to ensure health and safety of workers. - Minimal environmental impacts, including low noise, dust, and air emissions, low water consumption levels, minimal surface disturbance, and full rehabilitation of the area. - Ability to scale production up or down to meet market demands. - Insensitivity to ore grades (i.e. lixiviants will dissolve the uranium at any grades). - Low initial capital costs and short timeframe to production. - Low operating costs.
+- Minimal environmental impacts, including low noise, dust, and air emissions, low water consumption levels, minimal surface disturbance, and reclamation of the area. - Ability to scale production up or down to meet market demands. - Insensitivity to ore grades (i.e., lixiviants will dissolve the uranium at any grades). - Low initial capital costs and short timeframe to production. - Low operating costs. - Enhanced safety practices and procedures for workers with minimal exposure to natural radiation associated with high-grade uranium orebodies and no requirement to work in an underground mining setting (as all work is performed from surface).